gfang200/gamingETC-pricing-program/README.md

 The Ideal Solution
 ---------------
 Use web scraping technology and market analytics to determine the fair market value of the top 200 cards in real time.
-Move from pull notification to push notification on price changes to enable fast response on a change of value.
+Move from pull to push notification on price changes, enabling fast response on a change of value.

 The Challenge
 ---------------